 What does God say about cheating?

-We are warned that God does not approve cheating, and He will judge adulterers, for He said: “Let marriage be honorable to all, and let the marriage bed be undefiled.”
+We are warned that God disapproves of cheating and will judge adulterers, for He said: “Let marriage be honorable to all, and let the marriage bed be undefiled.”
 God forbids prostitution, adultery, and sex before marriage, promoting a life of Christian morality that calls for restraint and respect for the values of marriage.

-If a person can not stay only with their husband/wife they should divorce soon.
-The Bible is as clear as it can be on this subject and in the seventh commandment of the Decalogue: “Thou shalt not commit adultery.”
+If a person can not stay only with their husband/wife, they should divorce soon.
+The Bible is as straightforward as it can be on this subject and in the seventh commandment of the Decalogue: “Thou shalt not commit adultery.”
 The institution of marriage is to be observed with sanctity.
 Bible speaks about monogamy in the Creator’s plan.
-The man was to have one wife and the woman was to have one husband.
-Polygamy, whether through repeated marriages or multiple life partners at the same time is not accepted.
+The man was to have one wife, and the woman was to have one husband.
+Polygamy, whether through repeated marriages or multiple life partners simultaneously, is not accepted.

 What are the spiritual consequences of adultery?

-Man is a sinner and the reward for his sins is spiritual death, that is, eternal separation from God.
+Man is a sinner, and the reward for his sins is spiritual death and eternal separation from God.
 The unrighteous will not inherit the Kingdom of God.
 Make no mistake about it: neither fornicators, nor idolaters, nor adulterers, nor malefactors, nor sodomites.
 No defiled person will enter it, no one who lives in filth and falsehood, but only those written in the Lamb’s book of life.

 Too much familiarity with persons of the opposite sex fosters moral falls.
-Therefore, a certain reserve is necessary, it constitutes a safety measure.
+Therefore, a specific reserve is necessary.
+It constitutes a safety measure.

-If the divorce was accepted by Christ the Saviour for well-defined reasons such as death and adultery, which had the effect of the moral death of the guilty spouse, starting from this, the Church has considered over time that other reasons can cause the moral, religious, partial physical or civil death of one of the spouses, pronouncing ecclesiastical divorce for other categories of reasons assimilated to death, considering that they produce effects similar to physical death, although not identical.
+If the divorce was accepted by Christ the Saviour for well-defined reasons such as death and adultery, which had the effect of the moral end of the guilty spouse, starting from this, the Church has considered over time that other reasons can cause the honorable, religious, partial physical or civil death of one of the spouses, pronouncing ecclesiastical divorce for different categories of reasons assimilated to death, considering that they produce effects similar to physical end, although not identical.
 Thus, just as physical death terminates the marriage bond, other serious causes can also cause the termination of the marriage bond.